 A little fast food wouldn’t hurt.
 But frequent consumption of fast food such as burgers, fries, pizzas and fried chicken will likely cause damage to your skin due to the excess of unhealthy fats.
 If you have existing skin issues such as blackheads, clogged pores and pimples, the greasy fast food is likely to worsen the inflammation of your skin.
 Highly processed junk food containing high levels of sugar also causes hormones to stimulate excessive oil and therefore, clogging your pores.

 Spice can be a potential irritant for the skin as it affects the pH level and increases temperature of your skin, thus causing inflammation easily.
 If you are looking for a way to reduce your pimples and sensitive skin, try reducing your intake for spicy food and go for something lighter instead.

 4. Pastries and Baked Food

 Food such as white rice, bread, cookies and pastries may be seemingly unsuspicious, but they actually contain “refined carbohydrates” which could be a potential cause of your breakouts.
 “Refined Carbs” are processed flour and sugar broken down, which feeds bacteria.
 This in turn can spike sebum production, causing clogged pores and blackheads.
 Food that are baked under high temperature are also considered “heaty food” and contributes to pimples and oily skin.

 Just like keeping fit, slimming treatments are complementary to healthy diet plans, not a miraculous problem-solver.

-It’s time to make a change in your diet plan and start achieving that radiant glow on your skin, one bite at a time.
+It’s time to make a change in your diet plan and start achieving that radiant glow on your skin.
+Also one bite at a time.
 But don’t expect an overnight miracle as it takes a few weeks for any visible benefits to appear.
 And note that everyone’s body is different, it’s always best to experiment what works best for you while taking into account any possible food allergies you may have.